toeverything/blocksuite/packages/docs/handling-events.md

 BlockSuite constructs a block tree using `Workspace`, `Page`, and `Block`, which can be used for framework agnostic state management.
 Once the block tree nodes are bound to a framework, the block content can be rendered.
 It is also necessary to subscribe to corresponding events when blocks are updated, in order to refresh the UI framework on demand.

 ::: info
 Note that applications based on BlockSuite may not require virtual DOM, since the block tree can precisely trigger events when a single block is updated.
+Refer to [Unidirectional Data Flow](./unidirectional-data-flow) for the underlying principles behind this design.
 :::

 ## Using Slots